Pokémon is a worldwide phenomenon and has shaped and created an incredible community. The Pokémon franchise is well known both by young and adults.

 Ni No Kuni was born from the collaboration of Studio Ghibli and Level-5 and is a fairy tale.
 In the sense that the settings and the graphic style make it a wonderful experience.
 A hidden masterpiece for those who manage to abandon themselves to the fairy tale.

 The themes are touched lightly and it is like living in a Studio Ghibli film.
 The graphic style in cell shading is very reminiscent of that of animated films.
 This game was made for PS3 and the porting is of good quality.

 The Gameplay goes slightly into the background and takes place as an Action-RPG.
 You can switch between characters and monsters during combat to best suit different situations.

-In this case the monsters will not be captured but convinced to join our team with tests of strength.
+In this case, the monsters will not be captured but convinced to join our team with tests of strength.

 Unlike Pokémon, some characteristics will be shared between the tamer and the monster.
-For example, the life points will always be those of the tamer while the values of strength, defense and skills will be those of the currently active character.
+For example, the life points will always be those of the tamer while the values of strength, defence and skills will be those of the currently active character.

 This adds importance to the player's level and makes it possible to create different mixes between tamers and creatures.

 World of Final Fantasy draws heavily on the history of the popular franchise.